HughSt/ntd-shiny-points/README.md

 ## Hotspot prediction and adaptive sampling prototype tool
 This application is designed to help understand whether having village level predictions of hotspots is useful to NTD programs.
 Given an input of infection/sero prevalence at villages, and locations of all other villages, the app is designed to automatically fit a geospatial model using climatological/environmental variables (currently elevation, distance to water, temperature, precipitation and seasonality) to provide two outputs:

-- Location of likely hotspot villages and
+- Location of likely hotspot villages (probability that prevalence is greater than a user defined threshold) and
-- Optimal locations to next visit to collect more data in order to update your hotspot prediction map
+- Optimal locations to next visit to collect more data in order to update your hotspot prediction map.
+Note that these are not the locations most likely to be hotspots, rather they are the places we are least certain about whether they are a hotspot or not.

 To use the app, you need to provide a .csv file of point level data (e.g. villages or schools) containing at least the following columns (demo data provided using the link).